Course Name: Montaup Country Club

 - #5 Best Public Course in Rhode Island – Golfweek (2018)

-Value: 8/10, although semi-private, public golfers can play Montaup at pretty competitive rates.
+Value: 8/10, Although semi-private, public golfers can play Montaup at fairly competitive rates.
 Easily walkable, Montaup is $47 to walk at peak hours with great discounts for twilight and military members.
 Open year-round, the rates also get cheaper in the winter.